The Quilietti Family

 The story of a Scots Italian family

-So this branch of the family arrived in Edinburgh circa 1890.
+These branches of the family arrived in Edinburgh circa 1890.
 There were already cousins in the City at this time actively involved in the restaurant and fish and chip shop businesses.
-Angelo Brattesani’s brother Giuseppe Brattesani was here with his wife and family and running businesses out of the Greenside area.
+Angelo Brattesani’s brother Giuseppe Brattesani was here with his wife and family and running businesses out of the Stockbridge and Greenside areas of the City.

 Giuseppe 1879-1960 married in 1906